 A comprehensive health network is also an important intersection between care and coverage, often ensuring better health outcomes.
 When plans work with groups of providers, they can better ensure the overall health and well-being of patients and plan members.

 Also, many Medicare Advantage plans offer out-of-network benefits, even if you do have to pay more for those services.
-They also have a limit on how much you pay for covered medical services each year, which is known as the maximum out-of-pocket amount.
+They also have a limit on how much you pay for covered medical services each year.
+Every Medicare Advantage plan has a maximum out-of-pocket amount.
 This amount is typically higher for care you get out of the network.

 How to find and change doctors on Medicare